 Busy New York professionals Dave and Ruth Cohen recently went fly camping on their second safari with Extraordinary Journeys.
+This time to Kenya.
 We asked why they love this pared-down, old-school take on the safari experience — and why you’ll fall in love with it, too.

 How & Why They Chose Fly Camping